wesketchum/dqm/docs/README.md

 For this to work, the python component of the boost library needs to be installed (not shipped with the dunedaq externals at the time of writing, 13/11/2022).
 This component is very easy to install, once installed run

 ```
 export BOOST_PYTHON=/nfs/home/jcarcell/boost_1_80_0/lib
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$BOOST_PYTHON
 ```

+then enable the option to compile with python support in the CMakeLists.txt.
+To be able to send messages to kafka the packages `kafka-python` and `msgpack` need to be installed and to run FFTs in python `scipy` has to be installed.

 ## How to add a frontend type to DQM